-Council owned Transport accounts for 28% (2,159 tonnes) of the council's internal carbon footprint based on 2018/19 greenhouse gas data.
+Council owned Transport accounts for 30% (2,159 tonnes) of the council's internal carbon footprint based on 2018/19 greenhouse gas data.

-The Council runs a fleet of approx. 211 vehicles (excluding tractors, quadbikes, grass-triples) covering a wide range of operations.
+The council runs a fleet of approx. 211 vehicles (excluding tractors, quadbikes, grass-triples) covering a wide range of operations.

-Action Plan Continually improve fleet efficiency by: Reduce: Offset: Ensuring our vehicle fleet are maintained to a high standard, therefore maximising efficiency.
-Any unavoidable emissions to be offset against local community projects e.g. tree planting, maximising green Optimising refuse and gritting fleet routes. area allocations, green walls/roofs.
-Ensuring all fleet drivers are trained as part of their Certificate of Professional Competence qualification in the ability to optimise fuel consumption. • The Council will not purchase any more fossil fuel vans (under 3.5t) and will replace our fleet with electric vehicles over the coming years.
+Continually improve fleet efficiency by:

+- Ensuring our vehicle fleet are maintained to a high standard, therefore maximising efficiency - Optimising refuse and gritting fleet routes - Ensuring all fleet drivers are trained as part of their Certificate of Professional Competence qualification in the ability to optimise fuel consumption - The Council will not purchase any more fossil fuel vans (under 3.5t) and will replace our fleet with electric vehicles over the coming years.